Italian prosecutors interview ex-Monte Paschi chairman

-SIENA, Italy (Reuters) - Italian prosecutors called in the former chairman of Monte dei Paschi di Siena (BMPS.MI) on Monday as they pursued their corruption investigation into an opaque series of loss-making derivatives trades at the bank.
+SIENA, Italy, Feb 4 (Reuters) - Italian prosecutors called in the former chairman of Monte dei Paschi di Siena on Monday as they pursued their corruption investigation into an opaque series of loss-making derivatives trades at the bank.

 Giuseppe Mussari, who stepped down as Monte Paschi chairman in April last year as the bank’s problems mounted, was driven to the prosecutors’ office in Siena by his lawyer and left without speaking to reporters.